 Mai Khoi in front of the Faces exhibit

 Later, she created a new, underground band called "Mai Khoi and the Dissidents" and then moved to Pittsburgh on an Artist Protection Fund grant through the Scholars at Risk program of the University of Pittsburgh.
 The International Free Expression Project co-sponsored her along with City of Asylum, and we are honored to have her serve on our International Advisory Board, along with names such as Martin Baron and Svetlana Alexievich.
 In 2018 Mai Khoi was awarded the Vaclav Havel International Prize for Creative Dissent.

 Mai Khoi is currently working on her latest piece, “Bad Activist: the Stage Show.”
-The next performance will take place at the Pittsburgh Playhouse.
+The next performance will take place on September 15, 2022 at the Pittsburgh Playhouse.
 It is being hosted by the International Free Expression Project and Point Park University's Center for Media Innovation.